Santosh2611/Machine-Learning-and-Artificial-Intelligence/README.md

-# Machine-Learning-and-Artificial-Intelligence
 Demonstration of the mini-lab component activities conducted for the course Machine Learning and Artificial Intelligence (19CCE213).
+It introduces mathematical methods for the design of machine learning algorithms and provides an overview of the cluster analysis process and cluster quality evaluation techniques.
+Also, it enables the design and performance evaluation of classifiers for typical classification problems and the design of frequent itemset mining systems that are typical to solve market-basket analysis problems.